-A surfboard and two skateboard decks branded with Newcastle's colourful tourism logo are up for grabs at three exciting events backed by Newcastle City Council over the next two weeks.
+A surfboard and two skateboard decks branded with Newcastle's colourful tourism logo are up for grabs at three exciting events backed by City Of Newcastle over the next two weeks.

 The three best social media pics taken at the Nudie Australian Boardriders Battle, Surfest and the Australian Bowl Riding Championships will earn the "Newcastle See Change" boards.